 A Systematic Review of Gene Expression Changes Induced by Meditation in Tai Chi and Related Practices

-- reduction of perceived stress
+- the reduction of perceived stress

 - the alleviation of depression

 - help in coping with a chronic medical diseas [e.g., Ref.
 (4)].

 For More See:

 Buric I, Farias M, Jong J, Mee C and Brazil IA (2017) What Is the Molecular Signature of Mind-Body Interventions?
 A Systematic Review of Gene Expression Changes Induced by Meditation and Related Practices.
 Front.
 Immunol.
 8:670. doi: 10.3389/fimmu.2017.00670

 Meditations such as yoga, Tai Chi, and Qigong, have a strong physical activity component and are likely to provide many more benefits than meditation alone Meditation and mindfulness, breathing techniques, and the relaxation response (RR) are mainly sedentary but still seem to produce various psychological benefits on healthy and clinical populations.

 Stress and Conserved Transcriptional Response to Adversity (CTRA)